igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 programmer must explicitly call these function to perform the initialization.

 Similarly, because AVRTools "assumes the programmer knows what he or she is doing," it doesn't conduct a lot of checks to ensure you don't do something stupid.
-For example when you set the output value of a digital pin using the Arduino library function `digitalWrite()`, it checks if that pin is currently configured for PWM and if it is, it automatically turns off PWM-mode
+For example, when you set the output value of a digital pin using the Arduino library function `digitalWrite()`, it checks if that pin is currently configured for PWM and if it is, it automatically turns off PWM-mode